- The payment behavior of domestic companies is acceptable, though standard payment terms are very varied and DSO remains high.

 Retention of Title provisions are not commonly used in Brazil to retain ownership over traded goods as long as the debt is not fully paid.
 Indeed, this is not a straightforward process.
 RoT provision is very formal: the contract must carefully describe the goods at stake and, in order to be valid and opposable to third parties, it must be translated into Portuguese and registered with the Registro Público de Títulos e Documentos.
 Seeking legal advice is necessary.

 As an alternative, the Chattel mortgage is much more used in Brazil.
 Suppliers selling on credit terms are considered as lenders and as such, have the possibility to use chattel mortgage to secure payment.
 In case of default, the lender may file a search and seizure warrant in order to get the goods back.
 The contract requires a chattel mortgage clause, which must be notarized and registered.
-Getting a judgement is easy and quick (no hearing, decision obtained in 3 months).
+The timeline to get a judgement can vary based on the specifics of the case and the risk of delays due to procedural requirements.

 Once the insolvency process begins, creditors are able to lodge a claim against the debtor’s assets and reclaim any goods that were delivered to the debtor but were not paid.